Tsion-Zeleke/Ersilia_Model_eos30gr_Validation/notebooks/Debugging model eos30gr/logs/README.md

-##### This folder is for log files while debugging the model eos30gr which is outputting "null" when running the model
+##### This folder is for log and output files while debugging the model eos30gr which is outputting "null" when running the model